About the Farm

 We are learning how to farm organically in the south through trial and error, though our foundation in sustainable agriculture comes from the generosity of many farm employers and mentors we have met along the way.
 We would not be here without you.

-We farm according to NOP (National Organic Program) standards and will be applying for organic certification in 2017.
+We have been Certified Organic since 2017.
 While organic methods of farming are all we have ever known, we have lately been adding Biodynamic agriculture methods to our repertoire.
 We strive to minimize the inputs to our farm and to nurture our farm's expression as an individuality.

 What's in a name?